Michaelangel007/blog/README.md

 Source: https://blog.codinghorror.com/content/images/2014/May/05_yahoogle.png

-Google's popularity exploded almost the day it came online and by 2000 has sealed the deal.
+Google's popularity exploded almost the day it came online and by 2000 had all but sealed the deal.
 Gee, accurate search results go figure.
 We'll come back to this point.

 Due to the sheer expansion of the web --- there is a TON of data -- Google started running into a problem.
 How the hell do we: